The Counterfeit Cat

 The Counterfeit Cat is a 1949 animated short film directed by Tex Avery and produced by Fred Quimby for MGM Cartoons.
 Distributed by Metro-Goldwyn-Mayer, the short was released in the US on December 24, 1949.
-The short stars Blackie the Cat, Spike, a yellow canary and a woman.
+The short stars Blackie the Cat, Spike, The Canary and The Lady of the House.

 Synopsis

 Blackie the Cat steals the headpiece of a dog to deceive Spike and to catch and eat the yellow canary he is guarding.